Toyota RAV4 Plug-In Hybrid costs, insurance, warranty & tax

 Toyotas are inherently very reliable cars.
 They rarely go wrong, and should be easy to live with.
 Every model comes with a five-year warranty and service plans can help keep a lid on your monthly maintenance bills.

 However, as with many new hybrid or electric cars, thanks to the technology on offer, insurance premiums for the RAV4 are on the high side.
-Road tax will set you back the same amount as any Ferrari or Lamborghini, too – so make sure you’re prepared for this before signing on the dotted line.
+Due to the car's chunky list price, road tax will set you back a fair amount, too – so make sure you’re prepared for this before signing on the dotted line.
 Of course, if you can run your RAV4 on electricity rather than petrol – by plugging in regularly – you’ll save a fortune on fuel.

 Toyota RAV4 Plug-in Hybrid insurance group